University of Hartford

 insurance companies will not be accepted.
 Insurance policies issued

-for short-term coverage are not considered comparable coverage
+for "Short-term" or "Travel" are not considered comparable coverage

 year will be processed through the International Center.
-In future years,
+If the

 Who to Contact